spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/index.html.md

 {: .no_toc}

 The GitLab Marketing team includes multiple Departments organized as: Product Marketing, Integrated Marketing, Sales Development, Marketing Strategy and Operations, and Community Relations.
-This page documents shared team practices and processed, while the [individual team handbooks](/handbook/marketing/#marketing-handbooks) contain more detailed information about each sub-team.
+This page documents shared team practices and processes, while the [individual team handbooks](/handbook/marketing/#marketing-handbooks) contain more detailed information about each sub-team.

 ## Marketing OKRs
 Each quarter, the Marketing team creates OKRs (Objectives and Key Results) in Ally that cascade from the [CEO's OKRs](/company/okrs/#most-recent-okrs).